 All of these method variations have worked perfectly.
 But I do have my favorite method (below), which I think gives the best results.

 Add the liquids and sugar together and whisk to combine.
-Add the grated ube and mix that in really well.
+Add the grated ube and mix that in very well.

 Start cooking the mixture to dissolve the sugar.